alimirza09/sOS/README.md

 # sOS
-A hobbyOS written in Rust.
+A hobbyOS for 64 bit machines written in Rust.

 ## Current Progress